 If you are feeling the same way about deciding how to get from Bangkok to Ayutthaya, not to worry!

-I wrote this guide especially for you.
+If you are trying to figure out the best way to get to Ayutthaya, I wrote this guide especially for you.
 And while I walk you through the different options on getting from Bangkok to Ayutthaya, I am going to spoiler alert this post for you and say that train travel offers the most value if you plan it in advance.
-But let’s go back to step one and assume you know nothing about travelling from Bangkok to Ayutthaya and you need information to make an informed decision, shall we?

 Once you navigate through the different modes of getting to Ayutthaya, travelling from Bangkok to Ayutthaya is a breeze thanks to its close proximity.
 And lucky for you, I’ve made a guide to walk you through all the options on how to get from Bangkok to Ayutthaya, how to book tickets, prices, and some other things to consider before your trip.